ABOUT Athena, The Academy for Mental Health and Well-Being

 Dip.
 Clinical Supervision.
 Dip.
 Play Therapy

-Marguerite Kiely is currently in her final year of an MSc in Child and Adolescents Psychotherapy and was Clinical Director and Head of Child and Adolescents in Pieta House, The Centre for Prevention of Suicide and Self-Harm, for the past 13 years.
+Marguerite Kiely holds a MSc in Child and Adolescents Psychotherapy and was Clinical Director and Head of Child and Adolescents in Pieta House, The Centre for Prevention of Suicide and Self-Harm, for the past 13 years.

 Being Head of the Child and Adolescent Department, Marguerite had responsibility for the development and implementation of staff training in Child Protection Policies across 15 centres in Ireland as well as training staff regarding risk assessment for suicidal risk.
 Marguerite was also instrumental in the development of the School Resilience Academy and having conducted research, devised and delivered the programme, and has contributed to the publication of Scientific Contribution Research Papers.